jantic/DeOldify/README.md

 The beauty of this model is that it should be generally useful for all sorts of image modification, and it should do it quite well.
 What you're seeing above are the results of the colorization model, but that's just one component in a pipeline that I'm looking to develop here with the exact same model.

 What I develop next with this model will be based on trying to solve the problem of making these old images look great, so the next item on the agenda for me is the "defade" model.
 I've committed initial efforts on that and it's in the early stages of training as I write this.
 Basically it's just training the same model to reconstruct images that augmented with ridiculous contrast/brightness adjustments, as a simulation of fading photos and photos taken with old/bad equipment.
-I've already seen some promissing results on that as well:
+I've already seen some promising results on that as well:

 ![DeloresTwoChanges](result_images/DeloresTwoChanges.jpg)